zeek/zeek-osquery/README.md

 # The Zeek-Osquery Project #
-This project adds a Zeek interface to the host monitor [osquery](https://osquery.io), enabling the network monitor [Zeek](https://www.zeek.org) (formerly known as Zeek) to subscribe to changes from hosts as a continous stream of events.
+This project adds a Zeek interface to the host monitor [osquery](https://osquery.io), enabling the network monitor [Zeek](https://www.zeek.org) (formerly known as Bro) to subscribe to changes from hosts as a continous stream of events.
 The platform is controlled by Zeek scripts, which sends SQL-style queries to the hosts and then begin listening for any updates coming back.
 Host events are handled by Zeek scripts the same way as network events.

 Here, you see an example script to be loaded by Zeek, using osquery and our zeek-osuqery framework to make hosts report about server applications as soon as it starts.
 ```